n4ogw/so2sdr/share/help/so2sdrhelp.md

 (two radios), the same output from the sound card is fed to both radios; PTT will be mapped to the correct radio for transmitting.

-* The pulseaudio loopback module needs to be loaded so the mic is looped back to the soundcard output.
-This can be done with the following command:
+* Loopback  needs to be enabled so the mic is looped back to the soundcard output.
+This can be done either from alsamixer, or with the following command:

     pactl load-module module-loopback latency_msec=1